 Eight channels of PCM audio are input to the E-AC-3 encoder.
-The encoder creates a 5.1-channel downmix5 from the 7.1-channel input.
+The encoder creates a 5.1channel downmix5 from the 7.1-channel input.
 For the channel configuration shown in Figure 10.1, the four surround channels (Ls, Rs, Lrs, Rrs) of the 7.1-channel program are downmixed into two surround channels (Ls^d and Rs^d), and are combined with the original L, R, C and LFE channels to form the 5.1-channel downmix.
-The 5.1-channel downmix is input to a substream encoding process, which outputs a sequence of E-AC-3 frames with a strmtyp value of 0 (independent), and a substream encoding process, which outputs a sequence of E-AC-3 frames with a strmtyp value of 1 (dependent), and a substreamid value of 0 (D0).
+The 5.1-channel downmix is input to a substream encoding process, which outputs a sequence of E-AC-3 frames with a strmtyp value of 0 (independent), and a substreamid value of 0 (I0).
+The four original surround channels are fed to a second substream encoding process, which outputs a sequence of E-AC-3 frames with a strmtyp value of 1 (dependent), and a substreamid value of 0 (D0).